F9mily (You & Me)

-"F9mily (You & Me)" is a song by American rapper and singer Lil Nas X and drummer Travis Barker, from Lil Nas X's second EP 7 (2019).
-It was written by Montero Hill and Barker who produced the song and played the drums.
+"F9mily (You & Me)" (pronounced "Family (You & Me)") is a song by American rapper Lil Nas X featuring drummer Travis Barker of Blink-182, from Lil Nas X's second EP 7 (2019).
+It was written by Montero Hill and Barker, who also produced the song and played drums on the track.
+Although the song was originally intended for Blink-182's eight studio album, Nine, it would instead be included on Lil Nas X's second studio EP and first commercial release, 7, released on the 21st of June, 2019.

-Production
+The song would receive mixed reviews from music critics.
+Some praised the song for its pop punk sound, while others criticized it for the same reason.
+Although the song was not released as a single, the song would hit number 97 on the US Rolling Stone Top 100, number 34 on the Official Aotearoa Music Charts in New Zealand, and number 6 on the US Billboard Hot Rock & Alternative Songs chart.

+Background and release

 Barker had originally intended for a part of the song to be in a song for his rock band Blink-182's upcoming studio album Nine.
 Barker has said about how he and Lil Nas X got to work on the song:

 I have a song with Lil Nas X that's going to be on his EP.
 He came to the studio, and I played a couple [of] beats that I thought would be stuff he was into.
 Then I played something on accident where he stopped and was like, "What is that?
 I've got to have that."
 It was actually an idea I had for the Blink album.

 On May 14, 2019, Lil Nas X posted a snippet of the song on Instagram, and wrote in a comment that it would be titled "9."

-In early June, Barker told Spin that he was in studio working with Lil Nas X on a song for Lil Nas X's EP.
+The song's named would later be extended to "F9mily (You & Me)".
+In early June, Barker told music magazine Spin that he was in studio working with Lil Nas X on a song for Lil Nas X's EP.
+That same month, Lil Nas X would drop 7, which featured the song as the third track on the album.